 The APEX model for writing texts was developed here at VMI as some of the faculty considered writing texts but balked at the time commitments necessary.
 So far, three texts have been produced (see links below).
 The matrix algebra and MATLAB/Mathcad texts were produced first and are not "true APEX" texts.
 Each was written primarily by one author, with a little collaboration from others.
 However, in the Fall of 2011, VMI awarded Lt.
 Col. Gregory Hartman a Jackson-Hope New Directions in Teaching and Research grant, providing him course releases so he could collaboratively write a Calculus text.
 A text covering "Calc I" through "Calc III" has been written and is the text used in our Calculus courses.
 While the primary author is Lt.
 Col. Hartman, three other authors have contributed, and another colleague has provided editing.

 - Fundamentals of Matrix Algebra 3rd Edition, by Gregory Hartman.
-A college (or advanced high school) level text dealing with the basic principles of matrix and linear algebra.
+A college (or advanced high school) level text dealing with the basic principles of a matrix and linear algebra.
 It covers solving systems of linear equations, matrix arithmetic, the determinant, eigenvalues, and linear transformations.
-Numerous examples are given within the easy to read text.
+Numerous examples are given within the easy to read the text.
 This is currently the text of MA 103, Matrix Algebra

 - An Introduction to MATLAB and Mathcad, by Troy Siemers.
 This textbook, or really a “coursebook” for a college freshman-level class, provides an introduction to programming and problem solving using both MATLAB and Mathcad.
 We provide a balanced selection of introductory exercises and real-world problems (i.e. no “contrived” problems).
 We include many examples and screenshots to guide the reader.
 We assume no prior knowledge of Matlab or Mathcad.